piglovesyou/graphql-let/README.md

 # Used as an entrypoint and directory of generated type declarations for `gql()` calls.
 gqlDtsEntrypoint: node_modules/@types/graphql-let/index.d.ts

 # "schemaEntrypoint", optional.
-You need this if you want to use Resolver Types.
+You need this only if you want to use Resolver Types.
 # Since you could point to multiple schemas, this path is
 # used to generate `.d.ts` to generate `*.graphqls.d.ts`.
 If you do this,
 #